LordeFelipe/MultiObjectiveProjects/README.md

 ## Summary

 - A repository containing the implementation of a variety of Multi-Objective Problems with the main objective of researching the effects of multiple constraint handling techniques (CHTs) on constrained problems.
+- The main objective of this repository is to present the results published in the following paper:
+  - Felipe Lima Vaz, Yuri Lavinas, Claus Aranha, and Marcelo Ladeira, **Exploring Constraint Handling Techniques in Real-world Problems on MOEA/D with Limited Budget of Evaluations**, EMO21 (2021)
 - The main algorithm here is MOEA/D which is used with the R package MOEA/Dr.